How “clean” is a Tesla with zero emissions?

 In this example you can see very well that the fuel cell (hydrogen in violet color) is also a very inefficient way to power a vehicle.
 The following diagram clearly shows the difference between a fuel cell and a pure electric car:

-As I said, the topic is very complex and I don’t want to go into detail here, because there is already a lot of information on the Internet.
-Even Volkswagen is now clarify the popular fake news against electric cars.
+As I said, the topic is very complex and I don’t want to go into detail here because there is already a lot of information on the Internet.
+Even Volkswagen is now clarifying the popular fake news against electric cars.

 Does the subject of battery recycling bother you?
 Again and again one reads about the fact that batteries of electric cars cannot be recycled.
 That is simply wrong.
 A company has developed a process that can recycle 96% of the raw materials from a battery.
 Compared to the fuel that is burned and the lost platinum and palladium from the catalytic converter (about half of which goes into the environment), battery recycling also helps to protect the environment massively.
 See this video.